Johnny Thunder

 Powers

-Neither Johnny nor Jakeem had any powers of their own except the ability to command the Thunderbolt, a djinn (or genie) from the Fifth Dimension (also home to Superman's nemesis, Mr. Mxyzptlk).
+Johnny did not have any powers of his own except the ability to command the Thunderbolt, a djinn (or genie) from the Fifth Dimension (also home to Superman's nemesis, Mr. Mxyzptlk).
 Speaking the appropriate magic word — originally "Cei-U" ("say you"), later "so cool" — summons the Thunderbolt, who will do their bidding for one hour before returning to his home dimension.

 The Thunderbolt is extremely powerful, able to alter third-dimensional space/time in ways that appear magical to humans.
 He can fly, project energy, reshape reality in large or small ways, and even change history.
 Yz could not break certain powerful magic spells, refused to kill, and could not resurrect the dead (although in some cases, he could undo the circumstances that led to someone's death).